mobilecoinfoundation/mcips/text/0037-minting.md

 The consensus validator nodes must maintain a set of "master minters," also known as _governors_, who can sign the `MintConfigTx` transactions.
 The governor set is maintained in the node's startup configuration file, and it is the responsibility of the node operator to perform due diligence on any governor they are adding to the set.

-The governor set is a set of Ed25519 public keys, and a `MintConfigTx`'s `TxPrefix` must be signed by the threshold number of governors required by each node in a quorum of nodes to establish a new Minting Configuration for the network.
+The governor set is a set of Ed25519 public keys and a threshold, and a `MintConfigTx`'s `TxPrefix` must be signed by the threshold number of governors required by each node in a quorum of nodes to establish a new Minting Configuration for the network.

+To further protect the governors configuration, and to ensure all nodes are running with identical configuration, the consensus enclave contains a baked-in Ed25519 public key called the `Minting Trust Root` key.
+The consensus enclave requires that the governors configuration be signed by the matching private key (held by the MobileCoin Foundation), and that the signature is provided upon initialization.
+Without a valid signature over the governors configuration, the consensus enclave will refuse to initialize.

+The governors configuration is also hashed into the node's responder ID, preventing node-to-node attestation if the configuration differs.
+This is similar to how minimum fee configuration is currently handled.

 ### Multiple Asset Fees